-Cork is an absolutely natural flooring material and does not contain any artificial or man-made components in it.
+Cork is an absolutely natural flooring material and does not contain any artificial components.
 It is harvested from the bark of the cork tree, which is an evergreen oak tree widely grown in southwest Europe and northwest Africa.
-It is considered as environment-friendly because even though it is obtained from tree bark, it does not cause any harm to the tree itself.
+It is considered as environment-friendly as even though it is obtained from tree bark, it doesn't cause any harm to the tree.

-- Its resilient quality is impressive, meaning that when it gets compressed, it can regain its original shape once the pressure is released.
+● Its resilient quality is impressive, when it gets compressed, it can regain its original shape once the pressure is released.
 Let's suppose that cork flooring is subjected to external forces like weight―it doesn't get affected by dents or cracks since the surface is quite unlike tiles or hardwood.
 This property makes it a highly durable material.
-In fact, once you install this, it can last for several decades.

 ● It provides amazing insulation.
 Again, this property brings up its one-of-a-kind cellular structure.
 The entrapped air prevents the transmission of hot or cold temperatures from the underlying surface, to the top.
 Thus, it supplies a subtle, consistent warmth.
 Moreover, it can absorb noise and vibrations being a reliable insulator of sorts.

 ● Other wood flooring options tend to attract termites, mold, and mildew, however, insects and fungi do not attack cork flooring.
 This is because the bark of a cork tree contains a natural waxy substance called suberin, that acts as a protective barrier against infestations.

 ● Those who suffer from allergies and asthma can safely use cork flooring in their homes, since it is known as a hypoallergenic material that is free from irritants or chemicals.
 It is also regarded as an antistatic material―it doesn't allow pollen or dust to remain on its surface.